Support During a Crisis

 For Students in Crisis

-If you are a student living on campus or locally and experiencing a mental health or wellbeing crisis and have not made or are waiting for an appointment with the Mental Health and Wellbeing Team there are additional sources of crisis support available for you, outlined below.
-More information regarding booking an appointment with the Mental Health and Wellbeing Team.
+If you are a student living on campus or locally, are experiencing a crisis and have not made or are waiting for an appointment with the Mental Health Team, there are additional sources of crisis support available for you, outlined below.
+More information regarding booking an appointment with the Mental Health Team.

 On Campus Support